Measuring Things Differently

 O city of God!”
 (Psalm 87:1-3; see also Psalm 48:1-3,8-13).

 In this city, David and his descendants reigned over Judah.
-In this city, God’s temple was built, serving as the center for worship during the thousand years before Christ.
+In this city, God’s temple was built, serving as the center for worship during the centuries before Christ.

 Consider the way God measured the significance of the temple there.
 The one built by Solomon was a magnificent building, but after about four centuries it was destroyed when God used Nebuchadnezzar of Babylon to judge His wayward people.
 Some seventy years later, the remnant of Israel returned to Jerusalem and started to rebuild the temple (Ezra 3-6).
 It was a discouraging task because they did not have the skill nor the resources of Solomon’s prosperous age.
 However, the prophet Haggai encouraged the people in their task: